 --section authoring-and-tooling \

---page docs-editor-tool \
+--page docs-editor-quickstart \

---title "Docs Editor Tool"
+--title "Docs Editor Quickstart"

-Example: Rename a Page Safely
+Example: Rename a Page

 cd website